 Because of the tasks involved in an average day, EMT uniforms frequently become dirty after a single shift or perhaps just half a shift.
 Because of the amount of dirt and other materials that accumulate on the uniform, it is a good idea to wash your items separately from regular clothing and with hot water.
 The hot water will kill any bacteria and germs that have gotten onto the uniform, reducing the risk of disease.

 Unless your specific EMS uniforms state that they should not be ironed, a few minutes with your iron and ironing board can go a long way toward maintaining a professional appearance.
-Before ironing, confirm that the clothing’s care instructions do not tell you to avoid it.
-Always take care during the ironing process, so you do not accidentally damage your uniform.
+Before ironing, confirm that the clothing’s care instructions do not tell you to avoid it and always take care during the ironing process, so you do not accidentally damage your uniform.

-Although not directly related to EMS uniforms care, shirt stays are a good idea if your shirt constantly becomes untucked.
+Although they are not directly related to EMS uniforms care, shirt stays are a good idea to consider if you find your shirt constantly becoming untucked.
 An untucked shirt not only looks unprofessional but also will have a higher risk of getting dirty since the bottom portion of the shirt might fall into blood or other liquids you come across during the day.
 Shirt stays can keep your EMS paramedic uniform tucked in to reduce this risk.